ouya/docs/setup.md

 ##### ADB Connection method

-1. You have the option of connecting with adb using a micro USB cable.
+1. You have the option of connecting with ADB using a micro USB cable.

-2. You have the option fo connecting with adb using tcpip.
+2. You have the option fo connecting with ADB using tcpip.

 * Note: Developer settings allow switching between connection methods in Manage->System->Development->ADB Over Network.

+###### ADB Connection TCP/IP

 * If connected over the network, you can connect adb with the following command.
 Where IP:Port come from the settings page.